Hero Fiennes Tiffin

 Hero Beauregard Faulkner Fiennes Tiffin (/faɪnz/; born 6 November 1997) is an English actor and film producer.
-He is most known for his starring roles in the After film series (2019–2023) and for his portrayal of a young Tom Riddle in the film Harry Potter and the Half-Blood Prince.
+First gaining recognition as the young Tom Riddle in Harry Potter and the Half-Blood Prince (2009), he is most known for his starring roles as Hardin Scott in the After film series (2019–2023), and Sherlock Holmes in the Amazon Prime Video series Young Sherlock (2026–present).

 Early life and work

-Hero Fiennes Tiffin was born in London on 6 November 1997, and is the son of film director Martha Fiennes and cinematographer George Tiffin.
+Hero Fiennes Tiffin was born in London on 6 November 1997, the son of film director Martha Fiennes and cinematographer George Tiffin.
 He has two siblings.
 He does not hyphenate his name because his parents were never married.
 He was educated at Reay Primary School in Lambeth, Emanuel School in Battersea, and Graveney School in Tooting.

 He is a member of the Twisleton-Wykeham-Fiennes family; his great-grandfather was Maurice Fiennes, and his maternal uncles are actors Ralph and Joseph Fiennes.
 His maternal grandparents were photographer Mark Fiennes and novelist Jennifer Lash.
 Prior to his acting career, Fiennes Tiffin worked as a landscaper and caterer.

 Fiennes Tiffin made his first film appearance as Spartak in the 2008 drama film Bigga than Ben.
-He then landed the part of 11 year-old Tom Riddle in Harry Potter and the Half-Blood Prince out of thousands of young actors who auditioned for the role.
-Although at least one publication alleged that his family connections alone helped him get the part, director David Yates said he was cast due to his ability to find 'the darker space' in his line readings, and that he did not get the role solely due to his relation to Ralph Fiennes, his uncle who played Lord Voldemort.
-However, Yates did admit that the family resemblance was a 'clincher'.
-Yates described Fiennes Tiffin as 'very focussed and disciplined' and said he 'got the corners and dark moods and odd spirit of the character', as well as having a 'wonderful haunted quality that seemed to bring Tom Riddle alive on-screen for us'.
+He was subsequently cast as 11 year-old Tom Riddle in Harry Potter and the Half-Blood Prince, out of thousands of young actors who auditioned for the role.
+Although at least one publication alleged that his family connections alone helped him get the part, director David Yates said he was cast due to his ability to find 'the darker space' in his line readings, and that he did not get the role solely due to his relation to Ralph Fiennes, his uncle, who played Lord Voldemort.
+However, Yates did admit that the family resemblance was a "clincher".
+Yates described Fiennes Tiffin as "very focussed and disciplined".
+He said Fiennes Tiffin "got the corners and dark moods and odd spirit of the character", as well as having a "wonderful haunted quality that seemed to bring Tom Riddle alive on-screen for us".